 - Take scalability, flexibility, and your future plans into account – If your business takes off and you’re not able to handle an increasing amount of orders, you’ll lose customers and hurt your brand’s reputation.
 A good ecommerce store needs to be open to change.
 Architects are up-to-date on emerging technologies and can tell you when it’s time to upgrade.

-- Find simple, effective, and reliable solutions - You can have an interactive site design with all the bells and whistles, but if it’s not functional, you won’t see the results you expected.
+- Find simple, effective, and reliable Magento solutions – You can have an interactive site design with all the bells and whistles, but if it’s not functional, you won’t see the results you expected.
 Architects can find a balance between aesthetic and effective and they know what it takes to build a stable site that loads quickly.

 Architects are great at managing complexity.
 They are able to unify components under one all-encompassing structure that takes security, integrity, and scaling into account.

-Magento Solution Architects are the smartest people in the room when it comes to Magento.
-They can resolve technical and business challenges of all shapes and sizes all while keeping people and processes in check.
+Solution Architects are the smartest people in the room when it comes to Magento.
+They can resolve technical and business challenges of all shapes and sizes while keeping people and processes in check.

 If you’re developing an enterprise-level system, a custom Magento module, or a custom site — an architect is critical to your success.